Software Engineer

 Return max_sum as the maximum sum of any contiguous subarray

-Q30.
-What are seven layers of networking?
+Q. What are the seven layers of networking?

 The seven layers of networking refer to the OSI model which defines how data is transmitted over a network.